dotmap/devise-ante/.github/CONTRIBUTING.md

 # Contributing to Devise

-First and foremost, thank you!
-We appreciate that you want to contribute to Devise, your time is valuable, and your contributions mean a lot to us.
+Hey, thank you so much.
+We appreciate that you want to contribute to Devise.
+Your time is valuable, and your contributions mean a lot to us.

 ## Important!